dpc-sdp/myvic-components/README.md

 ## Data Hosting

-The Your Victoria components don't have any specific requirements for data hosting, other than that the data is online and can be parsed with JavaScript.
+The My Victoria components don't have any specific requirements for data hosting, other than that the data is online and can be parsed with JavaScript.
 If hosting is required, some existing options include:

 - [MyVictoria](https://myvictoria.vic.gov.au/) (using Geoserver for hosting geospatial web services)